Crimson-Genesis/nvim/doc/vim_g_commands.md

 - `:s/^/prefix/` - Insert a prefix at the beginning of each line.
 - `:norm Itext` - Insert text at the beginning of each line.

-Let me know if you need more details or examples for these!